Autumn Budget 2025: Key points for business energy and net zero

 Why this is happening:

-Government intends to strengthen energy security and accelerate the shift away from imported fossil fuels.
+The government intends to strengthen energy security and accelerate the shift away from imported fossil fuels.

 Impact on businesses: